 3. Bottles of Wine – Various Wines

 You can never go wrong with a wine lover by buying them wine, an absolute win-win!
 Find out what their favorite Sonoma Valley wine or winery is and order through the winery’s website or call direct to have wine shipped to their doorstep.
-Check out Top 5 Holiday Gifts from Sonoma Valley for the Foodie as a pairing with the wine.
+Read my thoughts on Holiday Foodie Gift Ideas from Sonoma Valley as a pairing with the wine.

 4. Food and Wine Experience at a Winery